sickl8/leak_check_xmalloc/README.md

 Add a line leakcheck(); before your main's return.

-It should look like this:
+It should be something like this:

 	#include "malloc.h"